hannestschofenig/tschofenig-ids/aiss-token/draft-tschofenig-rats-aiss-token.md

 without altering the original functionality of the design.
 The ownership of the IP can be later verified when the watermark is extracted.

+A watermark is typically a key-less security scheme.
+The IP containing the watermark will produce the output based on an input random value.
+For the purpose of this specification this random value is the nonce.
+If there are multiple watermarked IPs on a device, which should be included in the Watermark claim, then the same nonce is passed into all relevant IPs.

 The Watermark claim contains a code extracted from the watermarking hardware identified by an identifier.
 This identifier is formated as a type 4 UUID {{!RFC4122}}.